-This Handbook is approved for use by the National Aeronautics and Space Administration (NASA) Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This Handbook may also apply to the Jet Propulsion Laboratory or to other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in their contracts, grants, or agreements.
+This NASA Technical Handbook is approved for use by the National Aeronautics and Space Administration (NASA) Headquarters and NASA Centers and Facilities.
+This NASA Technical Handbook may also apply to the Jet Propulsion Laboratory or to other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in their contracts, grants, or agreements.

-This Handbook, or portions thereof, may be referenced in contract, program, and other Agency documents for guidance.
-When this Handbook contains procedural or process requirements, they may be cited in contract, program, and other Agency documents for guidance.
+This NASA Technical Handbook, or portions thereof, may be referenced in contract, program, and other Agency documents for guidance.
+When it contains procedural or process requirements, they may be cited in contract, program, and other Agency documents.